steqeq/0000/docs/how-to/system-optimization/mi300x/system-settings.rst

 System settings
 ***************

-This guide reviews system settings that are required to configure your system for AMD Instinct MI300X accelerators.
+This guide discusses system settings that are required to configure your system for AMD Instinct&trade; MI300X accelerators.
 It is important to ensure a system is functioning correctly before trying to improve its overall performance.
 In this guide, the settings discussed mostly ensure proper functionality of your Instinct-based system.
 Some settings discussed are known to improve performance